Toy Story 4 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Flashback to nine years ago: Woody organizes a rescue mission to save RC from a storm drain, demonstrating his role as leader and protector of Andy's toys..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Woody sneaks into Bonnie's backpack to help her at kindergarten orientation.
 Bonnie creates Forky from trash, giving herself comfort and giving Woody renewed purpose..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.